 Most of us at some point in our childhoods wanted to be a doctor when we grew up.
-Whatever it was that attracted us to the job, it saw us perform medical procedures on teddies and unwitting friends.
+Whatever attracted us to the job, it saw us perform medical procedures on teddies and unwitting friends.

 Bolstered by a slew of medical dramas, some of us went on to fulfil that ambition.
 Saving lives in a hospital setting or caring for our communities as a GP.

-For the majority of aspiring doctors however, the appeal of being elbow deep in blood or being coughed on for a living wore off.
+For the majority of us however, the appeal of being elbow deep in blood for a living wore off.
 We moved on to other interests and inevitably other career paths.

 But for some of us the urge to help people never went away but we lacked the qualifications to do anything about it.

-It’s easy to ignore an aspiration on the basis of not having the right qualifications or you’re too old to train to be a doctor.
+It’s easy to ignore an aspiration on the basis of not having the right qualifications.
 But with 50% of all university students over the age of 21, is it really ever too late to start again?

 The question remains however, is it possible to become a doctor without A Levels?